 Lima is the largest city in Peru, and the country’s capital.
 The seaport Callao is considered part of the city of Lima and forms the Lima Metropolitan Area.
 The 2014 projected population for Lima is 9,751,717, which makes Lima the fifth largest city in the Americas.
 Lima’s metro area is also the 27th most populous in the world.

-Cuisine in Lima has been heavily influence by both the Italian and Chinese immigrants.
-Two of Lima’s areas, San Isisdro and Miraflores, have many Italian restaurants called trattorias.
+Both the Italian and Chinese immigrants have heavily influenced cuisine in Lima.
+Two of Lima’s areas, San Isidro and Miraflores, have many Italian restaurants called trattorias.
 Calle Capon, Lima’s Chinatown, has many restaurants that offer Chinese food with a Peruvian spin.
 Because of the different cuisines that have come together in Lima, it is known as the Gastronomical Capital of the Americas.

 Lima Population Growth

 Lima was founded in 1535 and comprised only 100 city blocks around a plaza, but by 1925 the population was over a quarter of a million people.
 The population then doubled to over half a million people by 1940.
 Lima’s growth became even more rapid after WWII when poor Andeans moved to Lima hoping to find a better life.
 After that, migration exploded because of industrialization and modernization.
 People were not only migrating from the Andes Mountains but were also finding their way from foreign countries as well.
 By 1961, the country had over 1.2 million people, and in the next 20 years, Lima reached over 3.5 million.
 By 1997, 6 million people were living in the city, and growth continues to push Lima towards 10 million inhabitants.